 A surgical procedure is part of most treatment plans for bladder cancer.
 Here’s what you need to know.

 If you’ve been diagnosed with bladder cancer, you may be wondering about next steps, how tumors are typically removed, and what to expect going forward.
 Your health care team will determine what treatments make the most sense for you, depending on the size of the tumor, how invasive it is, and other factors.
-A surgical procedure is most often a part of the treatment and diagnosis plan.
+Surgery is usually a part of diagnosis and treatment.

-One of the first steps on your journey will likely be a transurethral resection of the bladder tumor (TURBT).
+One of the first steps will likely be a transurethral resection of the bladder tumor (TURBT).
 Most bladder tumors are cancerous, said Dr. Amy Luckenbaugh, a urologic oncology surgeon at Vanderbilt Urology.
-“But we don’t know for sure until we resect that tumor,” she added.
+“But we don’t know for sure until we resect (cut out) that tumor,” she added.
 “A TURBT is required to not only treat the cancer, but also to diagnose how aggressive the cancer is.”

-A TURBT helps your care team determine if the cancer can be treated with medicine in the bladder or if a more aggressive surgery is will be required.
+This type of surgery helps your medical team learn whether the cancer can be treated with medicine in the bladder or if a more aggressive surgery will be necessary.

 Transurethral resection of the bladder

-A TURBT is performed through the urethra tube and doesn’t require any incisions, Lukenbaugh said.
-The surgeon will remove any visible part of the tumor at that time, and patients most often go home the same day of surgery.
-Luckenbaugh said patients shouldn’t engage in lifting anything heavier than 10 pounds for about a week afterwards but that patients typically tolerate the procedure and recover well.
+A transurethral resection of the bladder tumor is done through the urethra (the tube that carries urine from the bladder to the outside of your body).
+This procedure does not require any incisions, Luckenbaugh said.
+The surgeon will remove any visible part of the tumor.
+Patients typically go home the same day.
+Luckenbaugh said patients shouldn’t engage in lifting anything heavier than 10 pounds for about a week afterwards but that people usually recover well.

-For some patients, a TURBT may be the only procedure necessary.
-However, if your surgeon suspects the tumor has grown into the lining before reaching the muscle, a second TURBT may be required about six weeks later to confirm.
+For some patients, this may be the only procedure necessary.
+However, if your surgeon suspects the tumor has grown into the lining before reaching the muscle, a repeat of the same procedure may be needed about six weeks later to confirm whether the tumor expanded.

-If the tumor is large or goes particularly deep, during a TURBT, the surgical team may need to leave a catheter in place for a few days to let the bladder heal, Luckenbaugh added.
+If the tumor is large or goes particularly deep, during a surgery, the doctor may need to leave a catheter in place for a few days to let the bladder heal, Luckenbaugh added.

 Partial or radical cystectomy